McLean Hospital 115 Mill Street Belmont, MA 02478

 Dr. Ryan’s work includes clinical experimental sleep research exploring sleep physiology and behaviors.
 In addition, this laboratory has served as the hub for a wide range of NIH and industry-sponsored clinical trials aimed at understanding the neurobiological bases of sleep disorders (primarily insomnia) and their treatment.
 Sleep studies are conducted in the sleep lab on the Belmont campus and also in ‘at home’ sleep assessments.

 The lab has various areas of research focus.
+The following is a sampling of the lab’s work.

 In studies of the causes and consequences of disordered sleep, Dr. Ryan and her staff examine the neurocognitive and behavioral effects of sleep deprivation as well as the efficacy and mechanisms of behavioral therapy and sedative hypnotics.